drummonds/sceco/content/docs/Campaign2024/_index.md

 [noise abatement]: https://www.legislation.gov.uk/ukpga/1960/68/contents/enacted

 Lewis by custom and by agreement with the council operated deliveries from 8am to 5pm Mon to Fri and from 8am to 12:00 on Saturday.
 The yard opened at 7am.
-This is recognised in the 1950's planning application as **"No nuisance or annoyance being caused whih may injuriously affect the ameneties of the surround properties"**
+This is recognised in the 1950's planning application as **"No nuisance or annoyance being caused which may injuriously affect the ameneties of the surround properties"**

 So although 1.1.2 states that "it is understood the extant planning permission places not restictions on its use, in terms operation hours or noise emissions" That is clearly not true.